jaclu/spd/README.md

 I deploy this to iCloud, this way I can use it on any of my devices, and my configs are maintained if I go to a new device or delete - reinstall the iSH app.
 Any host based differences in config I can also setup in advance.

 Be aware that iCloud seems to often fail to keep iOS devices in sync, so please check out the section "Annoyances of iCloud" towards the end of this document, for some suggestions.
-Personally I always perfom the inbound sync fix before running this tool on a fresh FS in order to ensure iCloud mount points content are up to date.
+Personally I always perfom the inbound sync fix before running this tool on a fresh FS in order to ensure the iCloud content is up to date.

 My procedure on a pristine iSH system (as root)